titoBouzout/dom-flair/readme.md

 ## Bugs

 - We're appending a default style for the `body`, `html`, and the root `div` inside the `body`, so our css works.
 By doing this we forcing that the body is not supposed to show a scrollbar.
-- If you use interpolation, we will just use string.raw[0] without doing any sort of processing.
+- If you use interpolation, we will just use `string.raw[0]` without doing any sort of processing.
 I don't use this.
+- priority of the different css attributes is messed up
+- the api for defining an attribute and the high priority is confusing